adhy-p/chiroproctor/README.md

 BLE is used for SensorTag to Gateway communication and MQTT is used for Gateway to Cloud communication.

+Click [here](https://docs.google.com/document/d/12bPJpNr083y5-u7QQZ1OwFSQWBxRyB-N2iGeVP8mYaQ/edit?usp=sharing) to see the architecture and design decision

+Click [here](https://youtu.be/NwLOR8ldsmY) to see the demo

 ## Team members:
 - Aldo Maximillian Sugito
 - Ivander Jonathan Marella Waskito